WebComponentsGuide/webcomponents.guide/learn/components/rendering.md

 order: 5
 ---

-When a Web Component is initialized, it can start interacting with the document and make changes to it.
-While a component **could** make changes to the DOM the element is within, there's a better way.
-Each component can have its own DOM, that is _encapsulated_ from the rest of the page.
+When a Web Component initializes, it can start interacting with the document and make changes to it.
+While a component **could** make manipulate other parts of DOM or even it's children, there's a better way.
+Each component can have its own DOM, _encapsulated_ from the rest of the page.
 This is called the _ShadowDOM_.
 A component can create and attach a _ShadowDOM_ to itself by using `attachShadow({ mode: 'open' })`:

 ```js
 class StopWatchElement extends HTMLElement {